Argyrochosma limitanea: Morphology

+Similar species

 A. limitanea can be distinguished from A. incana and A. delicatula by its lack of a joint at the bases of leaf segments, with the dark color of the axes passing into the segment bases.
 It is larger in all particulars than the closely related A. dealbata, with darker leaf axes and thicker leaf tissue.

+Phytochemistry

+The white farina differs in chemistry among the two varieties.
+In A. limitanea var. mexicana, the principal component of the farina is 2',6'-dihydroxy-4'-methoxydihydrochalcone.
+A number of methoxy-substituted flavonoids were isolated as minor constituents: apigenin 7-methyl ether, apigenin 4'-methyl ether, apigenin 4',7-dimethyl ether, galangin 3,7-dimethyl ether, kaempferol 3,7-dimethyl ether, kaempferol 3,4',7-trimethyl ether, quercetin 3,4'7-trimethyl ether, quercetin 3,3',4'7-tetramethyl ether, pinocembrin, naringenin 7-methyl ether, eriodictyol 4',7-dimethyl ether and eriodictyol 3',4',7-trimethyl ether.
+A. limitanea var. mexicana also contains notholaenic acid, while A. limitanea var. limitanea contains isonotholaenic acid, like A. chilensis, A. dealbata, and A. nivea.

 Taxonomy

-The species was first described in 1919 as Notholaena limitanea by William Ralph Maxon.
+The species was first described in 1919 as Notholaena limitanea by William Ralph Maxon, based on material collected on Tortugas Mountain, New Mexico by E. O. Wooton.
 The epithet limitanea presumably refers to its distribution along the border between the United States and Mexico; Maxon referred to it as the "Mexican Border plant" in distinguishing it from similar species.
-He also described N. limitanea subsp. mexicana, with narrower leaves and some other characters distinguishing it from typical material.
+The type specimen is Wooton s.n. (sheet 736532) at the United States National Herbarium.
+He also described N. limitanea subsp. mexicana, with narrower leaves and some other characters distinguishing it from typical material, based on material collected in the Santa Eulalia Mountains of Mexico by Cyrus G. Pringle.
+The type specimen of the variety is Pringle 451 at the US National Herbarium.
 Oliver Atkins Farwell lumped the latter into a broadly defined Notholaena nivea in 1931 as N. nivea var. mexicana.

 Both Edwin Copeland and Charles Alfred Weatherby suggested in the 1940s that a group of ferns related to Notholaena nivea might represent a distinct genus of its own.
 Weatherby thought that, until that genus was described, the group might better be placed in Pellaea, rather than in Notholaena, but died in 1949 before he could circumscribe and publish it.
-Accordingly, in 1950, Conrad Vernon Morton transferred the species to Pellaea as P. limitanea, to provide a name for it in Thomas Henry Kearney's Flowering Plants and ferns of Arizona, and reduced the subspecies to a variety.
+Accordingly, in 1950, Conrad Vernon Morton transferred the species to Pellaea as P. limitanea, to provide a name for it in Thomas Henry Kearney's Flowering Plants and Ferns of Arizona, and reduced the subspecies to a variety.
 John T. Mickel, following Copeland's opinion that Notholaena was best lumped into a broadly defined Cheilanthes, transferred the species there as C. limitanea in 1979, also treating the subspecies as a variety.